pokealarm/pokealarm/docs/configuration/events/raid-events.rst

-team_id           The id of the team currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym.
+team_id           The id of the team currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym. sponsor_id        The sponsor if of the gym.
+0 if not sponsored. sponsored         True if sponsored, False if not.
 ================= ============================================================

 .. note::